Direct Color

 Shape Transformation

 Change the properties on this page to try out different shapes.
-See Shape Transformation for details.

-Change the transformation applied to the base fractal.
-To do this, select the transformation's Properties page:
+To apply a transformation to the fractal, select the Identity transformation's page:

 General